accelazh/accelazh.github.io/_posts/2016-03-31-A-Taxonomy-Of-Public-Cloud-Bigdata-Services.md

 ![Bigdata Lifecycle](/images/bigdata-lifecycle.png "Bigdata Lifecycle")

+  * Data Ingestion: How data is input into the cloud.
+The rate, volume, method, protocol of data ingestion may vary.

+  * Data Store: How data is stored.
+The data storage is designed to cope with data characteristics and to help data analysis.

+  * Data Analysis: Where data is analyzed iteratively in various of approaches.

+  * Data Visualization: Show the data in graph, discover the potential pattern, and demonstrate the business value.

 Another set of general principles to categorize bigdata services are [the extended 3Vs by AWS](http://www.slideshare.net/AmazonWebServices/big-data-and-analytics-on-aws/2).
 It is very effective if you apply them on storage product designs and their trade-offs.

 ![Bigdata Extended 3V General Principles](/images/bigdata-extended-3v.png "Bigdata Extended 3V General Principles")